Harness Configuration

 Choosing a Provider

 Recommendation: Use Claude Code with OAuth for most setups.
 Use Codex when you specifically want the OpenAI/Codex toolchain or ChatGPT OAuth-backed workers.
-Consider pi-mono when you need access to non-Claude models through OpenRouter or want a library-based open-source runner.
+Use opencode when you want a lightweight open-source runner with access to the full OpenRouter model catalog at low cost.
+Consider pi-mono when you need a library-based open-source runner.
+Choose claude-managed when you want managed sandboxing (faster cold-start, vault-based credential isolation) and don't need a local runtime.

 Multi-Credential Pools